SharathcAcharya/mflix/FEATURES_IMPLEMENTED_TODAY.md

-# 🎬 MFlix Netflix Features - Implementation Summary
+# 🎬 ScreenPlex Netflix Features - Implementation Summary

 ## ✅ What Was Just Implemented